BruOp/personal-website/content/blog/ibl/index.md

 ![Flight Helmet rendered using standard single scattering BRDF](./flight_helmet_multiscattering_standard_fresnel.png)
 ![Flight Helmet rendered using standard single scattering BRDF](./flight_helmet_multiscattering_roughness_fresnel.png)
 ```

+You can also see the brightening of the metal goggles and base's plaque, but otherwise this model is mostly composed of dielectric materials.

 #### GLSL Shader Code